Formatting & Styles¶

 By default, rich-click gives some nice formatting to error messages:

-You can customise the Try 'command --help' for help. message with ERRORS_SUGGESTION
+You can customize the Try 'command --help' for help. message with ERRORS_SUGGESTION

 using rich-click though, and add some text after the error with ERRORS_EPILOGUE